Researcher Identifies Five Major Retirement Risks

 - Days 21 through 100: Part A pays for all covered services, but you’re now responsible for a daily coinsurance payment

-Medicare Part A provides comprehensive coverage for most hospice care expenses, although minor copays might apply for respite care, medical bills, or prescriptions.
+Medicare Part A provides comprehensive coverage for most hospice care expenses, though minor copays may apply to respite care, medical bills, or prescriptions.
 Remember that Medicare does not cover room and board costs during hospice care.
 Custodial care, which involves aid with daily activities such as eating, dressing, and personal hygiene, is not covered either.
 This type of care is a significant aspect of services offered in nursing homes and assisted living facilities.
 (10)

 Statistically, current 65-year-olds face a substantial 70% likelihood of requiring long-term care assistance at some juncture.
 Among this group, about 69% may need such services for three years, while a notable 20% could require assistance for five years or more.

 It’s important to note that typical health insurance plans do not encompass long-term care provisions.
 This applies to both employer-provided health coverage and federal healthcare programs like Medicare.
-While Original Medicare doesn’t incorporate long-term care coverage, it might cover up to 100 days of skilled nursing services or rehabilitation in a nursing facility.
+While Original Medicare doesn’t include long-term care coverage, it may cover up to 100 days of skilled nursing care or rehabilitation in a nursing facility.
 Beyond this timeframe, beneficiaries are responsible for the entire cost of long-term care services.
 (11)

 Long-Term Care Insurance